nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Clears all events in the event book.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-warning">:exclamation: Caution:
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+This is a destructive command.
+Once you clear all events, there is no way to recover them!
+Please be careful when using this command.
 </div>

 ### Create new Event: `newevent` <a id = "create-new-event"></a>